bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

 + mien:t
 + mien:sibt

-  The "text" key is designed to hold a list of options each of which expressing an option for text.
+  The "mien" key is designed to hold a list of options each of which expressing an option for text.
+This option is used when drawing a text label that is not math.
   Note that some of them are mutually exclusive.

 + frame:1